Sarvesh-Sarz/DynaRoute-Real-Time-Geospatial-Routing/README.md

   behind this out of the box.
 Swap `R/02_simulate_orders.R` for a real dataset if you have one.
 - `03_demand_model.R` uses a simple model on purpose (easy to explain in a viva); swapping in a fancier `tidymodels` spec is a drop-in change.
+- The `streaming/` layer is real — actual Redpanda (Kafka-compatible) broker, actual producer and consumer, actual Postgres — not a mock.
+It's kept optional/separable because the core R pipeline (`app.R`) is what's meant to be graded on the analytics; `app_live.R` is there to prove the streaming architecture out for anyone who wants to see it end-to-end.
 - This is a course project, not a production system — see the write-up for an honest discussion of what would be needed to make it deployment-ready.